omarelbedawy/STS/docs/blueprint.md

-# **App Name**: Accountable
+# **App Name**: ScheduleAI

 ## Core Features:

-- User Authentication: Secure sign-up, login, and logout functionality for users.
-- Profile Management: Allow users to create and manage their profiles, including updating personal information.
-- Password Reset: Enable users to reset their passwords via email verification.
+- Image Upload and OCR: Allow users to upload images of their school schedules.
+Perform OCR on the uploaded image to extract the text.
+- Schedule Analysis via AI: Use a tool that incorporates an LLM to parse and analyze the OCR text.
+Determine the subjects, times, and days from the extracted text.
+Identify possible errors or ambiguities in the schedule and, if found, flag those.
+- Structured Schedule Display: Present the analyzed schedule in a structured, easily readable format on the web.
+Format must have clear delineation of Days and class times
+- Copy-Paste Output: Provide a way for the user to copy the structured schedule as text or markdown.

 ## Style Guidelines:

-- Primary color: A deep blue (#3F51B5) to convey trust and security.
+- Primary color: Light sky blue (#87CEEB) to evoke a sense of calm and focus.
-- Background color: A very light blue (#F0F2FF) for a clean and calm aesthetic.
+- Background color: Very pale blue (#F0F8FF), near white.
-- Accent color: A vibrant purple (#7E57C2) to highlight calls to action.
+- Accent color: Soft orange (#FFB347) to highlight important elements and call to actions.
-- Body and headline font: 'Inter', a sans-serif, will provide a clean and modern feel for readability.
-- Use simple, outline-style icons for key actions and navigation.
+- Font: 'Inter' sans-serif for a modern and readable schedule.
-- Design a clean and intuitive layout that prioritizes ease of use and accessibility on all devices.
-- Incorporate subtle animations and transitions to enhance the user experience.
+- Code Font: 'Source Code Pro' if structured output uses code-like formatting (e.g. Markdown).
+- Use a clean, tabular layout to present the schedule data clearly.
+- Use simple icons to represent subjects or days of the week (optional).